Switching phones? Here’s a simple step-by-step guide to transfer your eSIM correctly.

 Turn on your new Android phone.

-Follow the on-screen instructions to the setup process.
+Follow the on-screen instructions to complete the setup process.

 Connect to Wi-Fi.